1102605/transaction-fraud/README.md

 print(model.predict(features))
 ['Fraud']
 Summary
 So this is how we can detect online payments fraud with machine learning using Python.
 Detecting online payment frauds is one of the applications of data science in finance.
-I hope you liked this article on online payments fraud detection with machine learning using Python.
-Feel free to ask valuable questions in the comments section below.